Hello and welcome to the podcast of the Lotus Eaters episode 1227 for Monday the 11th of August 2025.

 But really, that's their tactic.

-They sat around a strategy.
+They sat round about a strategy.

-There's strategy meetings you can only imagine in number 10 or at checkers or wherever it is.
+There's strategy meetings you can only imagine in number 10 or at Checkers or wherever it is.

 And they're like, our only play here is radio silence.